RomainVernoux/RomainVernoux.github.io/_posts/2021-02-28-road-to-microservices.md

 Microservices actually bring more failure, not less.
 But they also bring the opportunity to keep them localized and compensate for them.
-But again, it does not come for free, and there extra work to be done to get there!
+Again, it does not come for free, and there is extra work to be done to get there!

 The first solution that should come to mind is the *Bulkhead* pattern, in which multiple, identical instances of a service are used behind a load balancer to handle traffic.
-If one of the instances crashes, the load balancer stops sending traffic to it until it recovers (in some advanced versions of this pattern, the failing instance is automatically killed, and another one is spawned somewhere else).
+If one of the instances crashes, the load balancer stops sending requests to it until it recovers (in some advanced versions of this pattern, the failing instance is automatically killed, and another one is spawned).
 Beyond the infrastructure and configuration work implied here, there is also a hidden requirement that the service handling traffic needs to be stateless.
-If this is not the case, you also need to invest there.
-Of course, this is just for one pattern ; other ones (for instance, *Circuit breaker*), come with their own hypotheses about your system, and implementation burden.
+If this is not the case, you also need to invest time to get there.
+Of course, this is just for one pattern; other ones (for instance, *Circuit breaker*), come with their own hypotheses about your system, and implementation burden.

-In any case, keep in mind that unhandled errors have a greater impact in distributed systems, as you cannot simply rely on the nice transactional properties of a shared database.
+In any case, unhandled errors have a greater impact in distributed systems, as you cannot simply rely on the nice transactional properties of a shared database.
 Without transactions, if one thing fails in one service, you have to explicitly undo something else in another service.
-And what if this other action fails?
+And what if this undo action also fails?
 Some patterns, such as *2-Phase Commit* or *Sagas*, can help here, but they also require extra work and come with their own trade-off, especially regarding coupling.

 So, in the end, do you prefer investing in patterns to fight against the cold reality of statistics, or reducing the number of moving parts?
 Who said "compromise"?